kevinoid/json-stringify-raw/README.md

 specified in
 ES2019](https://www.ecma-international.org/ecma-262/10.0/index.html#sec-json.stringify)
-with the exception that the `replacer` argument must return either a string, which represents the value being replaced in the output, or `undefined`/`null`, indicating that the value should be stringified normally, without replacement.
+with the exception that the `replacer` argument must return either a string, which represents the value being replaced in the output, a boolean, to include or exclude the property from the output, or `undefined`/`null`, to indicate that the value should be stringified normally, without replacement.
 Any other value causes `TypeError` to be thrown.

 ## Installation